JSRocksHQ/jsrockshq.github.io/README.md

 ![es6rocks](https://raw.githubusercontent.com/es6rocks/es6rocks.github.io/master/images/es6rocks.png)

 # How to contribute
-[ES6Rocks.com](http://es6rocks.com/) is a collaborative website about the ECMAScript language sixth version, a.k.a ES6.
+[ES6Rocks.com](http://es6rocks.com/) is a collaborative website about the ECMAScript language's sixth edition, a.k.a.
+ES6.
-Anyone can contribute by writing an article, making a layout change, suggest new sections, reporting issues, etc.
+Anyone can contribute by writing an article, making a layout change, suggesting new sections, reporting issues, etc.
 Contributing to ES6Rocks is super easy, choose the type of contribution you want.

 ## Writing an article